FentonMiyare/Prankstar/README.md

 ### Checklist

-When you usclonee this repo, try and follow the checklist to update your info properly
+When you clonee this repo, try and follow the checklist to update your info properly

 - [ ] Head over at [Firebase](https://firebase.google.com/) and create an `account`
 - [ ] Go to `console` and start a new `project`